amplitude/amplitude-docs/content/collections/experiment/app-level-permissions.md

 1. In Experiment, click *Permissions* in the left-hand sidebar.
 The Experiment Permissions page will display, with the Joined Users tab open.
 2. In the *Search* field, type the name or email of the user you're looking for.
 Then click the checkbox next to their name.
 The actions above the table should now be selectable in blue.
-3. Click *Manage Project Access to s*earch for the project where you want to adjust permissions.
+3. Click *Manage Project Access* to search for the project where you want to adjust permissions.
 4. From the dropdown displaying the current permission level for the selected user, select their updated access level.
 Then click *Next*.

 ![manage_project_access_modal.png](/output/img/experiment/manage-project-access-modal-png.png)

 5. If you're sure you want to make these changes, click *Submit*.

 ## Flag-level access controls

+{{partial:admonition type='note'}}
-**NOTE:** This feature is in open beta and is available to users on Enterprise plans only.
+This feature is in open beta and is available to users on Enterprise plans only.
+{{/partial:admonition}}

 With flag-level access controls, you can determine which Amplitude Experiment users can make changes to specific flags or experiments.